 The winning team will:

-- receive a financial award of up to £20,000 which must be put towards further learning and development of the team or further showcasing the teams’ impact, for example at conferences, networks and forums.
+- receive a financial award of up to £20,000 which must be put towards further learning and development of the team or further advancing or showcasing the teams’ impact, for example at conferences, networks and forums.
 The financial award will only be payable to a host organisation, not directly to individuals

 Who you can nominate

 Only representatives of HEIs, IROs and other organisations that have previously received or that are currently eligible to receive UKRI funding are eligible to submit a nomination.

 To be eligible for the prize, funding from MRC or the Medical Research Foundation must have provided a contributing factor to the advancement of the impact.
 This could be through a proportion of the team:

 - receiving grant funding

 - being based within an MRC centre, unit or institute